psea/typescript-typelevel-binary-arithmetic-slidev/slides.md

 </pre>

 <div v-click>
   <p>Is it fun?
-"For some"</p>
+For some.</p>
   <p>Why?
-"Because we can!"</p>
+Because we can! 💪️</p>
 </div>

 <p v-click class="absolute bottom-0 italic">
   Disclaimer: You can ask me anything about TypeScript but don't expect an answer.
   I'm not an expert.
 </p>

 ---